-The Company's sole cash generating unit at December 31, 2021 and 2020 was the Sarsang block with a carrying value of \$435.2 million and \$401.5 million, respectively.
-The Company performed an impairment indicator evaluation as of December 31, 2021 and 2020 considering the impact of COVID-19, oil price decline in 2020, oil price recovery in 2021, potential changes to future development plans and actions to preserve liquidity.
-The potential impact of such factors together with other possible changes to key assumptions and available mitigating actions, showed that no impairment indicators arose at December 31, 2021 or 2020.
+The Company's sole cash generating unit at December 31, 2022 and 2021 was the Sarsang block with a carrying value of \$467.8 million and \$435.2 million, respectively.
+The Company performed an impairment indicator evaluation as of December 31, 2022 and 2021 considering relevant factors such as global oil prices, expected future production, and potential changes to future development plans.
+The potential impact of such factors together with other possible changes to key assumptions and available mitigating actions showed that no impairment indicators arose for these reporting periods.